Netaji Subhas National Institute of Sports

 Netaji Subhas National Institute of Sports, commonly known as National Institute of Sports (NIS), is the academic wing of the Sports Authority of India (SAI) and Asia's largest sports institute located in city of Patiala.
+Is India's first sports museum.

 History

 Founded on 7 May 1961, the institute was renamed as Netaji Subhas National Institute of Sports in January 1973.
 It was merged with SAI in 1987.
 Spread over 268 acres, NIS is housed in the Old Moti Bagh Palace of the erstwhile royal family of Patiala State, which was purchased by Government of India after Indian Independence.